 The final stage in the process involves a visit to the community to check we have all the facts and to see whether we have missed anything.
 As well as checking things like bus timetables, we will look at whether there are any steep hills or major roads that can make it hard for people to access cash services.
 Information available online doesn’t always give us the full picture.

 Following the community visit, we may decide that the community’s cash needs will continue to be met.
-Or we may recommend a new service, which could include a new free-to-use ATM, enhancements to the local Post Office, or a shared banking hub.
+Or we may recommend a new service, which could include a new free-to-use ATM, a service for depositing cash, or a shared banking hub.

 The Community Cash Advisory Panel